Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Practical Application

 The previous sections suggest a concrete and testable prediction of our mechanism.
-If massive activations are primarily a response to localized gradient pressure, then reducing that pressure should weaken MA even when attention sinks are largely preserved.
-This section implements this prediction.
+If massive activations are primarily responses to localized gradient pressure, then reducing that pressure should weaken MA even when attention sinks are largely preserved.
+Such an intervention is also practically relevant because activation outliers are a major source of difficulty for quantized inference~\cite{xiao2023smoothquant,bondarenko2023quantizable}.

-Several recent architectural variants mitigate extreme phenomena like MA and AS by changing the Softmax function, inserting gates, or modifying normalization structure \cite{zuhri2025softpick,qiu2025gated,bu2025valuestategated,sun2026spike}.
-While valuable, these changes strongly alter the forward geometry and therefore do not cleanly test the specific prediction of our hypothesis.
-Here we instead seek a mathematically transparent modification remaining close to the original Llama-like model.

-The value path is the natural target channel for two reasons.
-First, our backward observations in Section~\ref{sec:as_to_gs} confirm that value-path gradient norms of sink token are several times larger than key-path ones.
-Second, prior studies have repeatedly reported that sink tokens tend to have unusually small value norms \cite{guo2025activedormant,su2025kvsink,bu2025valuestategated}.
-We observe the same pattern and are inspired by this useful structural prior: if sink values are already small, then a radial transform depending on $\|v\|_2$ can target sink tokens selectively.
+The value path is the natural target channel for three reasons.
+First, modifying only value states does not affect the attention weights that depend only on $Q$ and $K$.
+Second, our observations in Section~\ref{sec:as_to_gs} confirm that value-path gradient norms of the sink token are several times larger than key-path ones.
+Third, prior studies have repeatedly reported that sink tokens tend to have unusually small value norms~\cite{guo2025activedormant,su2025kvsink,bu2025valuestategated}.
+The same pattern is observed and provides a useful structural prior: a radial transform depending on $\|v\|_2$ can selectively target sink tokens.